FAMILY" AND ITS HIJACKING OF EVANGELICALISM

 It was to be several more months before I would learn of Doug Coe’s purported organization of the event.
 I say “purported,” because it now appears that although Doug Coe was an active participant, the event more likely was organized as part of an effort to neutralize Christian opposition to the New Age Movement.
 It appears to have been organized by Paul Temple’s daughter Robin who noted in the invitation that Doug Coe and Barbara Marx Hubbard had agreed to co-chair the event.
 This was the same Paul N. Temple who was an activist with the Prayer Breakfast network even before Doug Coe – since the days of founder Abraham (“Abram) Vereide.
 It was also the same Paul N. Temple who had bought Mark Hatfield’s Washington, D.C. real estate at an inflated price in 1981, leading to a Senate Ethics investigation of the former Oregon governor who went on to serve many years in the United States Senate.

 Next Week part two.
 Buying Evangelical Silence: The Institute of Noetic Sciences and the Moonies buy Christian suppression and silence.
+For part two click below.

 © 2008 - Constance Cumbey - All Rights Reserved